-We present a new orbital space settlement design for 5,000 residents, Kalpana One.
-Kalpana One is intended to improve on the designs of the mid-1970s: the Bernal Sphere, Stanford Torus, and O'Neill cylinders, as well as on Lewis One, designed at NASA Ames Research Center in the early 1990s.
-The Kalpana One structure is a cylinder with a radius of 250m and a length of 550m.
+We present a revision of the Kalpana One orbital settlement design.^{1,2} The new design fixes a rotational stability problem, which shrinks the settlement so the new population target is 3,000 residents.
+Kalpana One is intended to improve on the space settlement designs of the mid-1970s: the Bernal Sphere, Stanford Torus, and O'Neill cylinders, as well as on Lewis One, designed at NASA Ames Research Center in the early 1990s.
+These systems are intended to provide permanent homes for communities of thousands of people.
+The Kalpana One structure is a cylinder with a radius of 250m and a length of 325m.
 Cylinders minimize shielding mass per unit of 1g living area compared with other feasible shapes.
+Radiation shielding dominates the mass of most space settlement designs.
 The radius is the minimum necessary to provide 1g at the hull when rotating at no more than 2rpm.
 The length is the longest possible while ensuring rotational stability.

-The axis of rotation is aligned with the solar system's north-south axis to provide continuous natural light through transparent end caps.
+Kalpana One's axis of rotation is aligned with the solar system's north-south axis to provide continuous natural light through transparent end caps.
 Wobble control is provided by weights attached to cables on motorized winches under computer control.
 Exterior maintenance is by teleoperated, semi-autonomous robots.
 Up to ten tons of lunar/NEO regolith radiation shielding per square meter is placed inside the hull requiring greater hull strength relative to older designs but eliminating a major failure mode.
 Emergency power is provided by body-mounted solar cells, but primary power comes from solar power satellites beaming energy to a body-mounted rectenna.
-Thermal rejection is provided by a disk of thermal arrays.
+Thermal rejection is provided by a thermal array disk.
 The 1g living area in the hull is supplemented by internal cylinders at lower g-levels for industry, storage, agriculture, retirement communities and recreation.